EPA to strengthen lead protections in drinking water after multiple crises, including Flint - WTOP News

 A FIRST TRY

-Lead is a nightmare to regulate because unlike other water contaminants it enters drinking water through pipes and plumbing fixtures after the water leaves the treatment plant.
-It also can vary widely — a family consuming dangerous amounts of lead may live next door to a house with none at all.
+Lead is a nightmare to regulate because unlike other water contaminants it enters drinking water through pipes and plumbing fixtures after the water has already come out of the treatment plant.
+It also can vary widely – a family consuming dangerous amounts of lead may live next door to a house with no lead at all.

-After Levin’s analysis was leaked in 1986, she said the EPA distributed her work to members of Congress.

-Water utilities were alarmed by the prospect of new requirements.
-“Everyone went nuts,” she said.

-Levin was part of a contingent of officials known as the “lead mafia.”
+Levin was part of a contingent known as the “lead mafia.”
 The group pushed for strong lead regulations, arguing that many people would benefit, so even small health improvements were worthwhile.

 Others at EPA believed Levin’s analysis exaggerated the benefits of new regulations and some CDC officials argued that focusing on drinking water would take away from the fight against lead paint, according to a book about the science at EPA by Mark Powell.